ioannis1/pg_config/README.md

 pg_hba             Creates a new pg_hba.conf from knowledge gathered from other user options.
 Host-based logins
-                   via the 'trust' auth method are possible only if the cluster was originally passwordless and no new superuser password was provided, in this case, all entries are set to 'trust' but won't take effect because they are commented out for safety.
+                   via the 'trust' auth method are possible only if the cluster was originally passwordless and no new superuser password was provided, in this case, all entries are set to 'trust' (Adjust option 'allow_trust' to control if trust entries are commented out so they don't take effect.

 allow_trust        Don't comment out 'trust' entries in pg_hba.conf (see 'pg_hba' option), thus, we will allow
                    'trust' connections.